Gate Freezing Method for Gradient-Free Variational Quantum Algorithms in Circuit Optimization: Gradient-Free Optimizers

 Finally, with these definitions, we can form the linear system of equations from Eqs.~(\ref{lagrange_nx})--(\ref{lagrange_nz}) and Eq.~(\ref{lagrange_solution})

 \begin{widetext}

 \end{widetext} Here, we remark that this represents the simplified Free-Axis Selection from Ref.~\cite{fraxis}, where the rotation angle $\theta_d$ is fixed to $\pi$.

 After forming the matrix from the measurements in Eq.~(\ref{fraxis_matrix_eq}), the optimal axis is calculated by solving the three eigenvalues and eigenvectors in Eq.~(\ref{fraxis_matrix_eq}).
 The optimal axis $\n^*$ is the eigenvector that corresponds to the lowest eigenvalue.
-The optimal value for $\lambda^*$ is only solved when using the general version of Free-Axis Selection.
 For a comprehensive description, see Ref.~\cite{fraxis}.